San Marino in the Eurovision Song Contest 2014

 San Marino was represented at the Eurovision Song Contest 2014, held in Copenhagen, Denmark.
-The Sammarinese national broadcaster Radiotelevisione della Repubblica di San Marino (SMRTV) internally selected Valentina Monetta with "Maybe" to represent the nation in the contest.
+The Sammarinese national broadcaster San Marino RTV (SMRTV) internally selected Valentina Monetta with "Maybe" to represent the nation in the contest.
 Monetta had previously represented San Marino in both the and contests, though both entries failed to qualify for the grand final.
 The 2014 entry was promoted through the creation of music videos in both English and Italian, and a promotional tour that included stops in Amsterdam, Moscow and London.
 San Marino performed 12th in the first semi-final of the Eurovision Song Contest 2014, held on 6 May 2014, and placed 10th, receiving 40 points.
 The entry qualified for the grand final held four days later, where the nation placed 24th with 14 points.
 This marked their best placing to this point.

 Background

 Prior to the 2014 contest, San Marino had participated in the Eurovision Song Contest four times since their debut in the 2008 contest.
-For all of these appearances, Radiotelevisione della Repubblica di San Marino (SMRTV) hosted internal selection processes, choosing the band Miodio with the song "Complice" for 2008, Senit with "Stand By" for 2011, and Valentina Monetta for 2012 and 2013 with "The Social Network Song" and "Crisalide (Vola)", respectively.
+For all of these appearances, San Marino RTV (SMRTV) hosted internal selection processes, choosing the band Miodio with the song "Complice" for 2008, Senit with "Stand By" for 2011, and Valentina Monetta for 2012 and 2013 with "The Social Network Song" and "Crisalide (Vola)", respectively.
 All competed in the respective semi-finals of their contests, but failed to qualify for the grand final.
 To this point, the nation's best placing in the contest was 11th in the semi-finals, which they achieved in the Eurovision Song Contest 2013.
 San Marino did not compete in the 2009 or 2010 contests, citing financial difficulties.